 13 Arab countries are members in this coalition:

-(Egypt, Lebanon, Jordan, Tunisia, Morocco, Palestine, Iraq, Djibouti, Sudan, Bahrain, Kuwait, Saudi Arabia, and Libya)
+(Egypt, Lebanon, Jordan, Tunisia, Morocco, Palestine, Iraq, Djibouti, Sudan, Bahrain, Kuwait, Saudi Arabia, and Algeria)

 The Coalition is considered the first initiative of its kind that gathers women MPs from Arab countries to pursue reforms and legislation that will promote and protect women’s rights, in particular to combat violence against women.

-HRH Princess Basma bint Talal, The Head of The Jordanian National Commission for Women, is the honorary chairperson of the Coalition.
-The Coalition has the privilege of the membership of a large number of MPs from different Arab countries.
+Supported by Westminster Foundation for Democracy, the Coalition has the privilege of the membership of a large number of MPs from different Arab countries.
 As well, it has the privilege of the honorary membership of men.
 Eng.
-Atef Tarawneh, the Speaker of the Jordanian House of Representatives, was selected as the first honorary member for the coalition.
+Atef Tarawneh, former Speaker of the Jordanian House of Representatives, was selected as the first honorary member for the coalition.
 He has shown his support to the Coalition by offering an office space for the Coalition inside the Jordanian parliament.

 200 members from different Arab countries signed for the membership of the Coalition, from Iraq, Jordan, and Lebanon in particular.
 The Coalition attracted a great attention from civil society organizations, which can join the Coalition as supporting members.